EtienneHenn/Autum-Leaf-Assesment/README.md

         time_lapse = 0.0

-    e )  Included a time method from the time library to record the functions time elapsed
+    e )  Included a time method from the time library to record the function time elapsed

         start = time.time()
         ***
         end = time.time()

-    f )  Created a for loop to iterrate over the request object and assign it to web_object
+    f )  Created a for loop to iterate over the request object and assign it to web_object

         for i in range(int(NUM)):

             web_object = requests.get(str(URL))

-    g )  Assigned a compound assignment operator to the time_lapse variable in order to get the sum of the total seconds for the time elapsed
+    g )  Assigned a compound assignment operator to the time_lapse variable to get the sum of the total seconds for the time elapsed

         time_lapse += web_object.elapsed.total_seconds()

-     h ) Added a print function that prints the websites response time and formated it to display to the 6th desimal
+     h ) Added a print function that prints the websites response time and formated it to display to the 6th decimal

         print("Website response time: " + str(time_lapse) + " seconds")

-     i ) Added a print function that prints the functions response time and formated it to display to the 6th desimal
+     i ) Added a print function that prints the functions response time and formated it to display to the 6th decimal

         print(f"Function response time: {end - start:0.6f} seconds")

-     j ) Call the funtion with environment variables from the os library read from the dockerfile
+     j ) Call the function with environment variables from the os library read from the dockerfile

         response_time(os.environ['NUM'], os.environ['URL'])

 4)  **Question 4**

-    a ) Created an docker file
+    a ) Created a docker file

         vim dockerfile

-    b )
+    b ) Docker file content with the environment variables

         FROM python:latest